ChickTech/mobile-app-tutorial/networking/index.rst

   http://film-quotes.com/api/?<span style="color:red">movie</span>=<span style="color:blue;font-weight:bold;">Nausica%C3%A4+of+the+Valley+of+the+Wind</span>&amp;<span style="color:red">quote</span>=<span style="color:blue;font-weight:bold;">Even+the+topsoil+is+in+our+valley+is+polluted.+But%E2%80%A6+I+don%27t+understand.+Who+could+have+polluted+the+entire+earth%3F</span>
   </p>

+..
+How to generate the above query string:

+  python3 -c "import urllib.parse
+  d = dict(
+    movie='Nausicaä of the Valley of the Wind', quote='Even the topsoil is in our valley is polluted.
+But… I don\'t understand.
+Who could have polluted the entire earth?'
+  )
+  print(urllib.parse.urlencode(d))"

 Fortunately, the ``Web.BuildRequestData`` block can be used to encode the query string part of your URL.
 To properly build the URL in the previous example, you would assemble your blocks like